ErpNetDocs/tech/advanced/custom-attributes/domain-with-property-allowed-values.md

 1. Inherited values from the parent document.
 (Priority 80)

-1. The values set in the panel "Copy customer properties" (valid only for Sale Orders, but the same priority applies if there is a similar table for other types of data).
+1. The values set in the panel Copy Customer Properties (valid only for sale orders, but the same priority applies if there is a similar table for other types of data).
 (Priority 70)

-1. Values from custom properties with the same hereditary root in the definition of the „main contractor” of the document.
-In general cases, this is the party loaded in the field "To Party" (an exception are Purchase Invoices, where the Supplier is considered as a "main contractor").
+1. Values from custom properties with the same hereditary root in the definition of the 'main contractor' of the document.
+In general cases, this is the party loaded in the field To Party (an exception are purchase invoices, where the supplier is considered as a 'main contractor').
 (Priority 50)

 1. The default values specified in the document type.
 (Priority 20)